LibertyUnix/atomic-automator/README.md

 #### TO DO

-* Finsh coding ATTACK scenarois.
+* Finsh coding ATTACK scenarois
 * Add ability to clean up artifacts
 * Add Support for Ubuntu & OSX